mxcube/video-streamer/README.md

 # video-streamer
 Video streamer to be used with MXCuBE.
-The streamer currently suports streaming from Tango (Lima) devices but can be extened to used with other camera solutons aswell.
-The output streams are either MJPEG or MPEG1.
+The streamer currently supports streaming from Tango (Lima) devices, as well as Redis and MJPEG streams and can be extened to be used with other camera solutions as well.
+The output streams are either MJPEG or MPEG1 with an option to use a secondary output stream to a Redis Pub/Sub channel.

 ![Screenshot from 2023-03-03 14-36-02](https://user-images.githubusercontent.com/4331447/222733892-c7d3af26-26ca-4a3c-b9f4-ab56fc91e390.png)

+### Documentation 📚

+Check out the full [documentation](https://mxcube.github.io/video-streamer/) to explore everything this project has to offer!
+Including:

+- Information about all supported input camera types
+- A detailed guide on how to start and run the project
+- A developers guide
+- An FAQ
+- and more!

 ### Installation